mobilizeamerica/api/sql_data_dictionary/README.md

 ## VAN Persons

 The `van_persons` view contains information about VAN persons that have been synced to Mobilize.
-Only VAN events that belong to the organization's VAN committee are included.
+Only VAN persons that belong to the organization's VAN committee are included.

 | column name | type | description |
 | ----------- | ---- | ----------- |